3. Tools

 Fig. 3.1.1 The procedure of calibrating wind profiles using empty domain simulation.

-To define CFD model for the empty domain simulation, the user needs to follow the following key steps:
+To define the CFD model for the empty domain simulation, the user needs to follow the following key steps:

 1. Define the size of the computational domain